 D. Transferable skills: able to Teaching/learning methods and strategies 1.
-Write formal reports to communicate with Assignments and presentations to various users at various levels of understanding groups. and in formats appropriate to the users being communicated with.
-2. Demonstrate interdisciplinary, multi- Group working in assignments and with professional working skills. collaborating organisations.
-3. Demonstrate individual research skills Dissertation and assignment working (qualitative and quantitative) 4.
-Use of the internet as a working, Working on all Modules an in internet educational and learning tool. sessions during attendance on Modules
+Write formal reports to communicate with users at various levels of understanding Assignments and presentations to various groups. and in formats appropriate to the users being communicated with.
+Demonstrate interdisciplinary, multi- professional working skills.
+Group working in assignments and with collaborating organisations.
+Demonstrate individual research skills (qualitative and quantitative) Dissertation and assignment working 4.
+Use of the internet as a working, educational and learning tool.
+Working on all Modules an in internet sessions during attendance on Modules